techidaily/site-win11-tips/source/_posts/addressing-missing-mfc71udll-in-windows-os.md

  If you've toiled through all the methods from above but still have your PC paralyzed by the Mfc71u.dll error, then it's time to go for the final ace of all Windows troubleshooters: the factory reset.

  As its name suggests, a factory reset purges your computer of all its old system files and, if you like, the documents and other related files, and install a fresh copy of Windows.
 Think of it as restarting your operating system from a basic state; naturally, it resolves almost all PC problems quickly.
-Here's[how you can perform with a factory reset on Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) :
+Here's [how you can perform with a factory reset on Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) :

 * Press the**Windows Key + I** to open the settings menu.
 * Head to**System > Recovery** .